 What Teachers Can Do

-Symptoms and classroom accommodations will vary among students with muscular dystrophy.
+Symptoms and classroom accommodations needed will vary among students with MD.
 Talk to parents and caregivers to better understand your student’s needs.

 Make sure your classroom is easy to get around and free of obstacles.
 Encourage classmates to be supportive and help when needed.
 Encourage your students with muscular dystrophy to participate in all classroom activities at their own pace and comfort level.
 Physical activity should be adapted to the student’s ability.